Revolutionary-Games/Thrive/doc/working_with_translations.md

 run `update_localization.rb`.
 This will extract the strings from the game files, and also update the .po files if the template (.pot) has changed.

+gettext automatically "guesses" some text which might be right when a new translation key appears in a file.
+This is fine as the texts are marked as needing changes (fuzzy), meaning that the texts won't appear in the game and on Weblate they will appear as needing changes to translators to fix.
+If you do not speak a language (or you can't be bothered) you can skip editing the translations for other languages than English.
+If you don't speak a language, **do not** remove the fuzzy marking for that language, otherwise the text won't show up as needing changes and the incorrect text may end up staying in the game for a long time.
+English translation is required for a pull request to be accepted, see the next paragraph for more info.

 The final step is to open en.po in the locale folder (you can use a text editor or Poedit), search for your keys, and add your strings as translation.
 Once done, you can launch the game and make sure everything works as expected.